 I like them so much more than plastic because they are safe to microwave, don’t hold onto stains or smells, and last forever.
 We’re still using the same Pyrex glass food storage containers we got right after we got married 10 years ago.
 The plastic lids have started to crack and fail, but the glass bottoms?
 They look as good as new.
 Let me show you some of my favorite glass containers.

-When it comes to what you serve with the veggie stir fry, you have lots of options depending on what you’re digging and what your health goals are!
-You can go classic and serve it with white rice or noodles.
-If you’re looking for a bit more fiber and nutrition, you can use quinoa, brown rice, or really, any mild-flavored whole grain (farro would be fun!).
+When it comes to what you serve with the veggie stir fry, you have lots of options depending on what you’re digging!
+Classic pairings for a stir fry (which is originally a Chinese cooking technique) are white rice or noodles.
+But if you’re looking for a bit more fiber and nutrition, you can use quinoa, brown rice, or really, any mild-flavored whole grain (farro would be fun!).
 If you’re looking to skip grains altogether and up your vegetable quotient even more, you can serve it with cauliflower rice or even zoodles!

 I personally really like the short-grain brown rice, but my husband prefers the quinoa or stir fry noodles.
 And my kid just likes to eat the noodles plain and eat the baby corn out of the stir fry. *shrug* Toddlers, man.